makersacademy/bowling-challenge/README.md

 As a player,
 So I can get a gutter game,
-I would like to score 0 points for the entire game.
+I would like to score 0 points for the entire game (20 0 scores).

 As a player,
 So I can score a perfect game,
-I would like to get all strikes (score 300) for the entire game.
+I would like to get all strikes (score 300/12 strikes) for the entire game.

 BONUS: